clEsperanto/clesperanto-doc/docs/clic/usage.rst

 How to use the library
 ======================

-It is not adviced to use this library directly in your project as it does not provide a simple API for development.
-Indeed, it is a middle-level code on which rely other user-oriented libraries (`pyclesperanto`, `clesperantoJ`, `etc.`).
+**Note on Direct Usage:** CLIc is primarily intended as a backend for higher-level libraries like pyclesperanto and clesperantoJ, which provide user-friendly APIs.

-However, as a developer, you may have to use this library to implement new operations or to integrate it into your own project.
+Direct use of CLIc is recommended only when you need to implement new operations or integrate it into your own C++ project.

-In the following, we provide a simple example to show how to use this library.
+If you're looking for a simpler, more accessible interface, consider using one of the higher-level bindings instead.
+This section provides a practical example for developers who do need to work with CLIc directly.

 Initialization
 ~~~~~~~~~~~~~~~

-First, we need to initialize the ``Backend``.
-This is done through the singleton pattern ``BackendManager``.
+**Step 1: Initialize the Backend**

+CLIc uses a singleton pattern (via ``BackendManager``) to manage a single, globally-accessible backend instance.
+This ensures consistent device and resource management throughout your application.
+Initialize it by specifying which compute backend to use:

 .. code-block:: c++